isomerpages/obs-oac/_about-us/Overview.md

 In its first 3-year term, the Council will:

-1.Establish and develop national standards\* for installation, operations, training and certification of all OAE activities;
+1. Establish and develop national standards\* for installation, operations, training and certification of all OAE activities;

-2.Develop Sector Skills Framework for the professional development of OAE practitioners;
+2. Develop Sector Skills Framework for the professional development of OAE practitioners;

-3.Promote adoption of and compliance to the national standards and the certification scheme among sector stakeholders; and
+3. Promote adoption of and compliance to the national standards and the certification scheme among sector stakeholders; and

-4.Continue to engage with the OAE community and propose schemes, resources, pathways and other enabling structures to support growth and transformation of the sector
+4. Continue to engage with the OAE community and propose schemes, resources, pathways and other enabling structures to support growth and transformation of the sector

 \*Together with Enterprise Singapore and the Singapore Standards Council